Susana-Prado/Diver-s-Adventure/README.md

 ## About the game

 This is a side-scrolling game where a diver has to collect coins while avoiding obstacles in order to reach the treasure.
-Each coin is 1 point and hitting an obstacle three times ends the game.
+Each coin is 5 points and hitting an obstacle 5 times ends the game.
 The goal is to get the highest score and get the treasure.